WojciechBarczynski/Chirp/README.md

 Thanks to using graph database, we could easily retrieve most suitable tags and posts.

-We ranked posts based on:
+We rank posts based on:
 1. Their invidual reaction engagement score, based on number of rections
 ![image](assets/recommendation_system_engagement_score.png)
 2. User own preferences score: